kartikey-at-speer/bizbazLocalRun/README.md

 # Overall review

 In terms of the Python and Flask programs, the BizBaz platform has a significant scope for improvement in terms of code quality and system design principles.
-With these changes in place, I expect the platform to be able to be able to:
+With these changes in place, I expect the platform to be able to:
 - Scrape significantly more data
 - Store data in a more a more optimized manner
 - Make the process of insight derivation from data easier and more profound